anins1der/blog/_pages/about.md

 **doesnt want to be alive**

-trying to make other people be happy
+trying to make other people be happy (looks like it failed, sorry.)